- Probe 5 Brochure (.pdf)

 Propagation Software for Communications, DTV, FM, LPTV

 Probe gives you the ability to be an expert at predicting radio propagation in the 20 to 20,000 MHz. frequency range.
-Now Probe 4 offers more powerful features, flexibility and speed, including the ability to take advantage of multiple program threads and dual core or quad core processors.
+Now the newly released Probe 5 offers more powerful features, flexibility and speed, including the ability to take advantage of multiple program threads and dual core or quad core processors.

 Probe is designed to be as flexible as possible to accommodate the various requirements of propagation analysis for multiple communication services.
 From 800 MHz two-way communication performance to the the FCC’s DTV interference rules, Probe is the choice as the universal propagation prediction tool.